HOGENT-Web/csharp/chapters/06/slides/presentation.md

 - Console Application
 - ...

-Then we can re-use the Domain.csproj with all it's goodness inside and just implement the presentation layer.
+Then we can re-use the `Domain.csproj` with all it's fluffy goodness and just implement the presentation layer.

 > TBH: You would probably never do this for this small app, but for bigger apps it might be a good idea.